Lep19/ibaldur-guide/README.md

 Once it is, perform the wiggle:
 - Walk right until you reach the blue mark, then turn around.
 The shade should make the aggro sound and start attacking
 - Walk left until you pass the green mark, then turn around somewhere between the red and green marks
-- Walk right back to blue mark and wait to get hit
+- Walk right back to the blue mark and wait to get hit

 ![wiggle](https://github.com/user-attachments/assets/744312d1-d1b2-41bf-89c6-3117101963c1)